Klipper3d/klipper/docs/Config_Reference.md

 #   The height (in mm) that the head should be commanded to move to
 #   just prior to starting a probe operation.
 The default is 5.
 #screw_thread: CW-M3
-#   The type of screw used for bed level, M3, M4 or M5 and the
+#   The type of screw used for bed leveling, M3, M4, or M5, and the
-#   direction of the knob used to level the bed, clockwise decrease
+#   rotation direction of the knob that is used to level the bed.
-#   counter-clockwise decrease.
 #   Accepted values: CW-M3, CCW-M3, CW-M4, CCW-M4, CW-M5, CCW-M5.
-#   Default value is CW-M3, most printers use an M3 screw and
+#   Default value is CW-M3 which most printers use.
+A clockwise
-#   turning the knob clockwise decrease distance.
+#   rotation of the knob decreases the gap between the nozzle and the
+#   bed.
+Conversely, a counter-clockwise rotation increases the gap.
 ```

 ### [z_tilt]